 Children between 5 and 17 years of age are considered school age children.
 School enrolment information can be found on the NSW Department of Education International Students website.

 Childcare information can be found on the NSW Government website.

 As an international student working in Australia, you have the same protections as any Australian in the workplace.
 Here are some things you need to know, and a checklist to make sure you are well prepared.
 Check the Work right Fact Sheet

-Until 30 June 2023, all ongoing students as well as new student arrivals and secondary applicants are able to work more than 40 hours a fortnight in any sector of the economy and work before their course of study commences.
+Until 30 June 2023, all ongoing students as well as new student arrivals and secondary applicants are able to work full time in any sector of the economy and work before their course of study commences.